MoBRUEC/MoBRUEC/README.md

 * [SAP Cloud Platform Essentials (Update Q2/2019)](https://open.sap.com/verify/xeseh-dylam-magor-gobyd-sanar)
 * [AI Design Sprint Facilitator (33A)](https://www.linkedin.com/feed/update/urn:li:activity:6841081782889259008/)

-__

-I am a Technology and in particular Cloud architect and overall Technology lead with vast experience with all kinds of Sales, Service, Marketing Enterprise tools.
-Teamplayer.
-Track record of improving system landscapes: Scalability, Resilience, Data Management.
-Track record of improving on marketing KPIs.
-Collaborative and adaptable.
-Certified Change Manager (APMG) + Project Manager (Prince2).
-TOGAF certified.
-Native German, excellent English.

-Things I can help you with, be it freelancing or permanent:
-Technical Management & Oversight
-Technical Strategy & Consulting
-Technical Integrations & Customizations
-Digital Marketing Strategy
-Vendor and tooling evaluation
-Marketing Automation
-Enterprise Architecture

 If you’d like to get in touch, feel free to say hello through any of the social links below. **[LinkedIn](https://linkedin.com/in/mbrueckner)** is always a good starting point.